sohaibilyas/sohaibilyas/README.md

 # Salam Everyone :wave:
-My name is **Sohaib Ilyas**, from Pakistan.
+Sohaib Ilyas, from Pakistan.
 Most of the time I'm writing Laravel & Vuejs, sometimes Nodejs.
 Recently learned about Livewire so I'm super excited to try it out asap.

 ## Projects